 The nature of the complaint will determine how it is dealt with.
-The nature of the complaint and appropriate action(s) will be determined by the Assistant College Director.
+The nature of the complaint and appropriate action(s) will be determined by the Course Director.

-In the case that a complaint represents a situation involving a staff member and involves HR issues then the relevant HR policy and procedure will apply.
-In the event that a complaint involves an academic matter (other than assessment) then the complaint may be reviewed by the Academic Council or a sub-set of its members and a decision made.
+In the case that a complaint represents a situation involving (against) an OTC staff member and involves HR issues then the relevant HR policy and procedure will apply.

+In the event that a complaint involves an academic matter (other than assessment) then the complaint may be reviewed by the appropriate sub-committee of the Academic Council (e.g., Registration and Admissions Committee, Assessment Committee).

-In the event that the complaint refers to another aspect of College business the Assistant Director will review all relevant information, policy and procedures and make a decision.
-The Assistant College Director will communicate to the complainant the avenue and action(s) being taken to address his/her complaint.
+In the event that the complaint refers to another aspect of College business the Course Director will review all relevant information, policy and procedures and make a decision.

+The Course Director will communicate with the complainant regarding the avenue and action(s) being taken to address his/her complaint.